 - Subtract 10mm from the smallest measurements

 You must decide which room the doors stack in before installation.
-Obviously, the room with the most space is the best choice.
+The room with the most space is the best choice.
 Internal bifold doors can open towards or away from you.
-You will need to decide which direction before fitting as once the door is fitted, it cannot be changed.
+You will need to decide which direction before fitting as once the door is fitted; it cannot be changed.

-The access door (lead door) can be fitted on the furthest left or right of your bifold doors.
-Based on a 3 door configuration; all the doors will then stack on the opposite side.
+The access door (lead door) can be fitted on the furthest left or right of your bifold doors, based on a three-door configuration.
+All the doors will then stack on the opposite side.
 You can see some examples below:

-Bifold doors operate along a track system, and the type of track system dictates how the doors operate.
+Bifold doors operate on a track system, and the type of track system dictates how the doors operate.
 There are two track systems to choose from:

 - Top-hung—the bifold doors hang from the main track, which is located in the frame head.
 This offers a smooth operation, needs very little maintenance and allows for a lower threshold.
-Top hung requires some support as the weight is carried from the top.
+A top-hung track requires some support as the weight is carried from the top.
 Most internal doors are light enough to require minimal support.

 - Bottom-rolling—the main track is located on the bottom threshold and the floor carries all its weight.
 This requires less support but more maintenance, and there is a higher chance of the doors getting jammed or blocked.